 Exploration of the methods and debates in the social studies of science, technology, and medicine.
 This course covers the history of the field and its current intellectual, social, and political positioning.
 It emphasizes the debates on constructivism and relativism and provides critical tools to address the relationships among science, technology, medicine, and society.

-Photography and the Sciences
+- Photography and the Sciences

 Does photography belong in the history of art, or does its status as an “automatic” or “scientific” recording technique and its many uses in the sciences distinguish its history from that of earlier visual media?
 How does photography look when we approach it from the cultural history of science?
 How might role in the sciences have shaped photographic aesthetics in the arts?
 This course will examine the making of photography’s discursive identity as an experimental and evidentiary medium in the sciences, from its announcement to the public in 1839 to the digital innovations of the present day.
 We take a historical and archival perspective on uses for (and debates over) photography in different fields of the natural and human sciences, grounded in visits to photographic collections at Yale.

-Natural History in History
+- Natural History in History

 The changing meaning and practice of natural history, from antiquity to the present.
 Topics include: technologies and epistemologies of representation, the commodification of natural specimens and bioprospecting, politics of collecting and display, colonial science and indigenous knowledge, and the emergence of ethnography and anthropology.
 Students work on primary sources in Yale collections.

-Geography and History
+- Geography and History

 A research seminar focused on methodological questions of geography and geographic analysis in historical scholarship.
 We consider approaches ranging from the Annales School of the early twentieth century to contemporary research in environmental history, history of science, urban history, and more.
 We also explore interdisciplinary work in social theory, historical geography, and anthropology and grapple with the promise (and drawbacks) of GIS.
 Students may write their research papers on any time period or geographic region, and no previous experience with geography or GIS is necessary.
-Undergraduates are admitted with permission of the instructor.
+Undergraduates are admitted with permission.

 - Early Modern Science and Medicine

 The course focuses on recent works in the history of science and medicine in the early modern world.
 We discuss how interdisciplinary approaches–including economic and urban history, sociology and anthropology of science, gender studies, art and colonial history–have challenged the classic historiographical category of “the Scientific Revolution.”
 We also discuss the avenues for research that new approaches to early modern science and medicine have opened up, placing special emphasis on the circulation of knowledge, practices of collecting, and visual and material culture.

-Health Politics, Body Politics
+- Health Politics, Body Politics

 A reading seminar on struggles to control, pathologize, and normalize human bodies, with a particular focus on science, medicine, and the state, both in North America and in a broader global health context.
 Topics include disease, race and politics; repression and regulation of birth control; the politics of adoption; domestic and global population control; feminist health movements; and the pathologizing and identity politics of disabled people.

-Approaches to the History of Technology
+- Approaches to the History of Technology

 An introduction to the history of technology, with a focus on classic and recent works in the field.
 Students discuss theoretical problems and case studies from the Middle Ages to the present.
 Topics include technological determinism, technology transfer, the Industrial Revolution, the social construction of technology, thing theory, the human-machine relationship.

-Disability Histories: Research Seminar
+- Disability Histories: Research Seminar

-HSHM 770/HIST 940/WGSS 782
+- HSHM 770/HIST 940/WGSS 782

 This course introduces students to the major issues in current disability history as well as theoretical debates in disability studies.
 We discuss cultural, social, and political meanings of citizenship; efforts to define and classify disabled bodies; contested notions of bodily difference; and the ways disability has and continues to be used as a metaphor for socially defined inferiority like gender, race, or sexuality.
 By the fourth week students have identified the topic for their research papers and discussed them in class.
 The next month is devoted to research and writing.
-We start meeting again after spring break to read and discuss a draft of each paper.
+We then start meeting again to read and discuss a draft of each paper.